What you get every week on our Meal Plan

 Even breakfasts are sometimes leftovers, too, like our very popular Omelet Muffins.
 Or a lazy Sunday breakfast might be our Paleo Pumpkin Muffins (with bacon of course), which can then be used later in the week as snacks.

 We actually provide you with two menus and two grocery lists every week.
 One is the full “I’m-eating-Paleo-every-day” option, and one is our Flex plan, which allows you a “cheat” day every week.
 So, in the Flex menu, we give you Friday off of Paleo and account for that in the Flex grocery shopping list.
 Obviously, you can feel free to move that day around, or break it up across several days.
 Just be watching for how we use leftovers so you’re not suddenly unprepared for a lunch one day.
+Additionally, you have the ability to fully customize your meal plans and remove or replace any recipe(s) you want including full days.

 Shopping List Details